ui3TD/baberu/README.md

 *   `<source_file_path_or_url>`: Required.
 Can be a URL (e.g., YouTube), a local video/audio file, an ElevenLabs `.json` transcription, or a subtitle file (`.srt`, `.ass`, `.vtt`).

+**Workflow Control**

+*   `--auto-pilot`: Activates a full, standard pipeline: extract → speech-to-text → convert → retranscribe → fix → translate → pad.
+This is the most convenient option for a complete, one-shot workflow.

 **Core Options (Pipeline Stages):**

 Specify flags to activate corresponding steps.
 Steps are skipped if their expected output file already exists.